Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Eligibility

-• The applicant must be a resident of New Mexico and have filed a New Mexico income tax return.
+- The applicant must be a resident of New Mexico.

-• The applicant must be 65 years old or older.
-The separate refund for Los Alamos and Santa Fe has no age requirement.
+- The applicant must be 65 years old or older.
+The separate refund for residents of Los Alamos County, Santa Fe County, or Doña Ana County has no age requirement.

-• The applicant’s modified gross income must be less than $16,000 for the prior tax year.
-The income limit for applicants in Los Alamos and Santa Fe counties is $25,000.
+- The applicant’s modified gross income must be less than $16,000 for the prior tax year.
+The modified gross income limit for residents in Los Alamos, Doña Ana, and Santa Fe counties is $24,000 for the prior tax year.

 Application Deadline